 Why is this medication prescribed?

-Belimumab is used with other medications to treat certain types of systemic lupus erythematosus (SLE or lupus; an autoimmune disease in which the immune system attacks healthy parts of the body such as joints, skin, blood vessels, and organs).
+Belimumab is used with other medications to treat certain types of systemic lupus erythematosus (SLE or lupus; an autoimmune disease in which the immune system attacks healthy parts of the body such as joints, skin, blood vessels, and organs) in adults and children 5 years of age and older.
 Belimumab is in a class of medications called monoclonal antibodies.
 It works by blocking the activity of a certain protein in people with SLE.
 Belimumab may not work as well to treat African Americans who have SLE.

 How should this medicine be used?

-Belimumab comes as a powder to be mixed with sterile water to be injected intravenously (into a vein) and as a solution (liquid) in an autoinjector or prefilled syringe to inject subcutaneously (under the skin).
+Belimumab comes as a powder to be mixed into a solution to be injected intravenously (into a vein) in adults and children 5 years of age and older.
+Belimumab also comes as a solution (liquid) in an autoinjector or prefilled syringe to inject subcutaneously (under the skin) in adults.
 When given intravenously, it is usually given over at least an hour by a doctor or nurse once every 2 weeks for the first three doses, and then once every 4 weeks.
 Your doctor will decide how often you are to receive belimumab intravenously based on your body's response to this medication.
 When given subcutaneously, it is usually given once weekly preferably on the same day each week.

 You will receive your first subcutaneous dose of belimumab injection in your doctor's office.
 If you will be injecting belimumab injection subcutaneously by yourself at home or having a friend or relative inject the medication for you, your doctor will show you or the person who will be injecting the medication how to inject it.
 You and the person who will be injecting the medication should also read the written instructions for use that come with the medication.